How to bypass CAPTCHA: Techniques, tools, and ethical risks explained

 • Farm employees experience labor exploitation because their employers violate ethical and legal standards.

-Challenges in bypassing CAPTCHAs
+Challenges in bypassing CAPTCHA

 • Evolving technology: Google reCAPTCHA v3 achieves 95% bot detection accuracy, according to Google Cloud data from 2022.